markusleb/octatonic/README.md

 # octatonic

-_octatonic_ is a quick and dirty Python script to find all possible octatonic scales in the chromatic 12 tone realm (12TET)) and the two chords that can be used to harmonize these (further called "constructor" chords)
+_octatonic_ is a quick and dirty Python script to find all possible octatonic scales in the chromatic 12 tone realm (12TET) and the two chords that can be used to harmonize these (further called "constructor" chords).

 ## Motivation
 Barry Harris' dim6th scale (or its major counterpart) have a curious property of only requiring two chord types, i.e. two chords and their inversions, to harmonize the full scale.
 Due to the proximity of Harris' scale to either major or melodic/harmonic minor - only one note added in each case as a color tone - they sound particularly good for improvisation.